selfcustody/krux/docs/faq.en.md

 ```bash
 sudo apt-get remove brltty
 ```

-If you are using an Amigo, make sure you’re using bottom USB-C port, not the one on the left side.

 ## Why are the buttons on my Amigo in the wrong order?
 Some Amigo screens have inverted x coordinates while others don’t.